Back to all posts

 When your sink starts backing up or draining at a snail’s pace, it’s a clear sign of a clog.
 The blockage could be inside the disposal itself or further down the drain line.
 If the disposal’s blades have become dull over time, they may not be grinding food waste into small enough particles, leading to a buildup in the pipes.
 The first step is to try and clear any visible food from the disposal.
 If that doesn’t work, the clog may be in the P-trap, which is the U-shaped pipe under your sink.
 While some homeowners are comfortable taking this apart to clear it, a stubborn clog might require professional attention.
 If you’ve tried everything and the water still won’t go down, it’s time to contact a professional.

-What to Do When Your Disposal Won’t Turn On
+How to Fix a Garbage Disposal That Won’t Turn On

 When you flip the switch and your garbage disposal stays silent, it’s easy to assume the worst.
 But more often than not, the fix is surprisingly simple.
 Before you start thinking about a replacement, let’s walk through a few quick troubleshooting steps.
 Most of the time, a lack of power is the culprit, and you can solve it in minutes without any special tools.
 These checks are safe, straightforward, and can get your kitchen back in working order.